 Rickard Rackell, Anaheim Ducks

-Rakell was just beginning to rise as the new top forward in Anaheim, scoring 42, 51, and 69 points in consecutive seasons, but in 2018-19, he hit a speed bump and sunk down to 43 points again.
+Rakell was just beginning to rise as the new top forward in Anaheim, scoring 42, 51, and 69 points in consecutive seasons.
+However, in 2018-19, he hit a speed bump and sunk down to 43 points again.
 It was a worrisome result for the Ducks, who were in the midst of one of their worst seasons of the decade due to the decline of long-time stars Ryan Getzlaf and Corey Perry.
 If Rakell was tied to Getzlaf’s success, then there would be cause for concern, but, thankfully, this doesn’t seem to be the case.

-When Randy Carlyle was fired in February, Rakell had just 26 points in 51 games, but in March, he had his best month of the season, scoring 15 points in 16 games.
+When head coach Randy Carlyle was fired in February, Rakell had just 26 points in 51 games, but in March, he had his best month of the season, scoring 15 points in 16 games.
 The coaching change helped him break out of his funk, despite general manager Bob Murray (who stepped in after Carlyle) not having any coaching experience.
 Now with Dallas Eakins taking over behind the bench, bringing with him a faster, more offensive system, Rakell should look like the player he was in 2017-18.
 The odds are good for him to hit 60 points again, but that could be higher if he and right wing Ondrej Kase find good chemistry.

 Vincent Trocheck, Florida Panthers